Setting up a Project Repository

 .zen

-By running zenml init at the root of your project, you define the project scope for ZenML.
-In ZenML terms, this will be called your "source root".
-This will be used to resolve import paths and store configurations.
+By running zenml init at the root of your project, you define the source root for your project.

 run.py